syncfusion-content/wpf-docs/wpf/SfDataGrid/Interactive-Features.md

 When you are defining the GridColumn.ToolTipTemplate, do not define the DataTemplate for each column separately when you want to display based on the CellValue or the GridColumn.MappingName, in other words.

 When the GridColumn.SetCellBoundToolTip property is set to true, that sets the DataContextHelper as a content to the ToolTip.
 The DataContextHelper has the Record and Value properties.
-By using the DataContextHelper.Record and DataContextHelper.Value, you can define the DataTemplateto display the content based on record/value and you can set this DataTemplate to all the columns in the SfDataGrid.
+By using the DataContextHelper.Record and DataContextHelper.Value, you can define the DataTemplate to display the content based on record/value and you can set this DataTemplate to all the columns in the SfDataGrid.
 You have to set the GridColumn.SetCellBoundToolTip also to true for all the columns.

 In the following XAML code, the same DataTemplate is set to all the columns to display CellValue with the help of the GridColumn.SetCellBoundToolTip and GridColumn.ToolTipTemplate.